TenDaysOfClojure/technical-assessment/css/README.md

 # CSS based on Tailwind https://tailwindcss.com

-Provides the main CSS assets used by the technical assessment web app found in the `web-app` directory.
+Provides the main CSS assets used by the technical assessment web app.
+CSS assets are output to the `/resources/public/css` directory by this process.

-CSS assets are output to the `/resources/public/css` directory.
+See https://tailwindcss.com for more information on Tailwind.

 ## Setup